Quarkus

 dependencies

-block, click Add Extensions.In the Add Extensions dialog that opens, add or remove extensions.
+block, click Add Extensions.In the Add Extensions dialog that opens, select extensions that you want to add.

 Your build file will be modified accordingly.
 When you add dependencies this way, IntelliJ IDEA considers your Quarkus version, saving you from the need to worry about compatible dependency versions.